Lesson 3: Validation & Errors — Data Safety, Type Checking

 Real-World Use Cases

-• User age, tax rate, discount amount — all should be type-checked
+• User inputs like age, tax rate, discount amount (always type-check)

 import argparse